 The following facts are made possible by the invaluable responses to the U.S. Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-Note: The reference to the black population in this publication is to single-race black people (“black alone”) unless otherwise noted.
+Note: References to the black population in this publication is to single-race black people (“black alone”) unless otherwise noted.

-The black population, either alone or in combination with one or more races, in the United States.
+The black population, either alone or in combination with one or more races, in the United States in 2018.

-The percentage of the black population 16 and older working in management, business, science and arts occupations in 2016.
+The percentage of the employed black population age 16 and older working in management, business, science and arts occupations in 2018.